All undergraduate pre-registration nursing and midwifery courses at Edinburgh Napier University have one intake each year, in September.

 Watch our video for further guidance and tips on writing your personal statement.

 If shortlisted, you'll receive an invitation by email.
-Up to 60 candidates will be called to the interview event, which will be a full day.
+This will be an online interview and will take approximately 2 hours.

-The main selection activity of the day is the group interview (with around nine to 13 candidates), lasting approximately one hour.
+The main selection activity is the group interview (with up to 12 candidates), lasting approximately one hour.

 There will be an opportunity for wider discussion involving the whole group during the hour.
 The group interview will be observed by at least two members of staff who will score your performance.
 Demonstrating communication skills, verbal and non-verbal, is vital.
 Insights relating to health and the role and activity of the nurse/midwife must be included.
 In addition, the views, attitudes and values you express during the discussion will be noted.